talwrii/ffmpeg-cookbook/README.md

 ```

 You can also get help for other objects such as a `decoder`, `encoder`, `demuxer`, `muxer`, `bsf` (bit stream filter), or `protocol`.
 See the `man ffmpeg` for details.

+Some filters are marked with a `T`, which indicates that they can be modified through commands.

 ## Decrease the volume of an audio file